gapitio/gapit-htmlgraphics-panel/website/docs/guides/how-to-get-metrics.md

 ![Data object (influx)](../../static/img/data-object-influx.png)

-An example on how you could get the value from the data object above
+An example on how you could get the value from the data object above.

 ```javascript
 const value = data.series[0].fields[1].state.calcs.last;